DynamoDS/RefineryPrimer/CONTRIBUTING.md

 Notes
 ---------------
-This guide was based off of [DotNet Core Contributing Guide](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md)
+This guide was based on the [Dynamo contributing guide](https://github.com/DynamoDS/Dynamo/blob/master/CONTRIBUTING.md).